 In the year under review, 565 new employees were recruited to the permanent cadre.
 The majority, that is 79 percent, were absorbed to the manual category, out of which 60 percent were typically female and more candidates sourced within the resident estate communities.
 With regard to staff and executive category, 37 & 32 percent were females.
-We recruited 19 employees to the executive cadre and zero number of personnel were hired to the Senior Management from the Local Community during the reporting year.
+We recruited 19 employees to the executive cadre and 6 females promoted.

+Zero Number of Personnel were hired to the Senior Management from the Local Community during the reporting year.